 Tools to Use with AppLocker

-This topic for the IT professional describes the tools available to create and administer AppLocker policies.
+This topic describes the tools available to create and administer AppLocker policies.

 The following tools can help you administer the application control policies created by using AppLocker on the local computer or by using Group Policy.
 For information about the basic requirements for using AppLocker, see Requirements to Use AppLocker.

 The AppLocker rules can be maintained by using the Local Security Policy snap-in (secpol.msc) of the Microsoft Management Console (MMC).
 For procedures to create, modify, and delete AppLocker rules, see AppLocker Rule Procedures.

 Generate Default Rules tool

 AppLocker includes default rules for each rule collection accessed through the Local Security Policy snap-in.
 These rules are intended to help ensure that the files that are required for Windows to operate properly are allowed in an AppLocker rule collection.
 For information about how to use this tool, see Create AppLocker Default Rules.